privacy-scaling-explorations/zkevm-specs/specs/state-proof.md

 | [`CallStateStack`](#CallStateStack)   | `{id}.{index}`    | Call's stack as a encoded word array     |
 | [`CallStateMemory`](#CallStateMemory) | `{id}.{index}`    | Call's memory as a byte array            |

 The concatenation of **Target** and **Index** becomes the unique index for data.
 Each record will be attached with a global counter as their accessing timestamp, and the records are constraint to be in group by their unique index first and to be sorted by their global counter increasingly.
-Then all `Read` records will be constraint to read previous value, and each `Write` records have constraints depending on their target.
-For example, `AccountNonce` can only increase one at a time, and values in `CallStateMemory` should fit in 8-bit.
+Given the access to previous record, each target has their custom constraints, for example, `AccountNonce` always increase by 1, and values in `CallStateMemory` should fit in 8-bit.

 ## Circuit Constraints

-The following part describes the constraints for each target by a python class.
+The following part describes the custom constraints for each target by a python script.

 ### `AccountNonce`